rapidsai/raft/docs/source/build.md

 mamba activate rapids_raft
 ```

-All of RAFT's C++ APIs can be used header-only and optional pre-compiled shared libraries provide some host-accessible runtime APIs and template instantiations to accelerate compile times.
+All of RAFT's C++ APIs can be used header-only

 The process for building from source with CUDA 11 differs slightly in that your host system will also need to have CUDA toolkit installed which is greater than, or equal to, the version you install into you conda environment.
 Installing CUDA toolkit into your host system is necessary because `nvcc` is not provided with Conda's cudatoolkit dependencies for CUDA 11.
 The following example will install create and install dependencies for a CUDA 11.8 conda environment
 ```bash